The Evolution of the Willowtail Springs’ Vision and Operations

 Despite these encouraging programmatic successes, various economic challenges led to a need to change how Willowtail is managed in the future.
 Fortunately, in 2018, long-time supporter and Board member, Margi Gaddis, stepped in to buy the property and lease it back to Willowtail Springs Nature Preserve and Education Center.
 Terms of the agreement stipulate that the Cloys remain on the premises to continue operations.
 This enabled the Board and Staff to reorganize the business model into one combined entity, operating under a 501(c)(3) umbrella, which provides increased operational efficiencies and an ability to expand educational programs focused on the environment.

-Now in 2023, with a strong Board and staff we are fully confident in our enhanced capability to grow our mission.
-The environmental focus of Willowtail Springs Nature Preserve and Education Center definitely looks promising.
-We feel that we can confidently and truly “enrich our community by building a creative network of practitioners in the arts and ecology through inspiration and place.”
+We are now fully confident in our enhanced capability to grow our mission.
+The environmental focus of Willowtail Springs Nature Preserve and Education Center lives up to its promise.
+We truly “enrich our local and national community by building a network of creative practitioners in arts, education and ecology through experiences within our magical nature preserve.”